-Ms. Intino has been an animal welfare professional for over 25 years and President/CEO at the Humane Society of Washington County since July 2014.
+Ms. Intino has been an animal welfare professional for thirty years and President/CEO at the Humane Society of Washington County (HSWC) since July 2014.

 Before joining HSWC, Kim served as Deputy Director of Development at Action on Smoking & Health in Washington, DC.
 Prior to that, she worked eight years at The Humane Society of the United States (HSUS) as Manager of the Animal Services Consultation program and then as Director of Shelter Services.

-Kim’s overall experience includes non-profit management, fundraising, legislation, animal care and veterinary assistance, and emergency response to large-scale animal cruelty and natural disasters.
+Kim’s overall experience includes non-profit management, fundraising, public relations, legislation, animal care and veterinary assistance, and emergency response to large-scale animal cruelty and natural disasters.

 Throughout her career, Kim has worked in animal shelters as an animal care supervisor, development officer, and executive director.
 Additionally, she has worked in zoos as a zookeeper, department manager, and director of public relations, marketing and development.
 She has served as adjunct faculty at the university level, developing and teaching courses on humane education and wildlife in animal shelters, and has also been a freelance animal welfare consultant and guest speaker for several school, service, and professional groups, both nationally and internationally.